tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 COS will be stopped automatically if your account falls into arrears for 24 hours.
 Your data will be kept for 120 days.
 If your account is not topped up to a positive balance within 120 days, your data will be destroyed.

-If you receive arrears reminders, go to the Top-up Center  [Top-up Center](https://console.cloud.tencent.com/account/recharge) in the console and top up your account to prevent your business from being affected.
+If you receive arrears reminders, go to the [Payment Page](https://console.cloud.tencent.com/account/recharge) in the console and top up your available credit to prevent your business from being affected.

-For billing details, see the [Resource Statement](https://console.cloud.tencent.com/account/resources) page in the console.
+For billing details, see the [Bill Details](https://console.cloud.tencent.com/account/resources) in the console.

 If you have any questions regarding billing items, you can refer to [COS Billing](https://intl.cloud.tencent.com/document/product/436/6239) to learn more about billing items and rules.